eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 Endpoint profiles
 ^^^^^^^^^^^^^^^^^

-Profiles named after a topic are automatically applied to :term:`DataReader` endpoints when they are created for that topic.
+When the |spy| creates a :term:`DataReader` for a topic, it looks for a loaded XML ``data_reader`` profile to configure that endpoint.
-When the |spy| creates a :term:`DataReader` for a topic, it looks for a loaded XML profile whose name matches the topic name.
+By default, the |spy| looks for a profile **whose name matches the topic name**.
-If a matching profile is found, the endpoint is configured using that profile's QoS, giving the user full control over fields such as history, memory policy, transport, etc.
+If a matching profile is found, the endpoint is configured using that profile's QoS, giving the user control over fields such as history, memory policy, transport, etc.
 If no matching profile exists, the endpoint falls back to default QoS with values derived from the YAML configuration.